rust-lang/rfcs/text/3127-trim-paths.md

 [summary]: #summary

-Cargo should have a [profile setting](https://doc.rust-lang.org/cargo/reference/profiles.html#profile-settings) named `trim-paths` to sanitise absolute paths introduced during compilation that may be embedded in the compilation output.
-This should be enabled by default for
+Cargo should have a [profile setting](https://doc.rust-lang.org/cargo/reference/profiles.html#profile-settings) named `trim-paths` to sanitise absolute paths introduced during compilation that may be embedded in the compiled binary executable or library, and optionally in the separate debug symbols file (depending on `split-debuginfo` settings).

-`release` profile.
+`cargo build` with the default `release` profile should not produce any host filesystem dependent paths into binary executable or library.
+But it will retain the paths in separate debug symbols file, if one exists, to help debuggers and profilers locate the source files.

+To facilitate this, a new flag named `--remap-scope` should be added to `rustc` controlling the behaviour of `--remap-path-prefix`, allowing us to fine tune the scope of remapping, speicifying paths under which context (in marco expansion, in debuginfo or in diagnostics) should or shouldn't be remapped.

 # Motivation
 [motivation]: #motivation